 Your next cycling adventure is getting closer and you are considering becoming more skilled at taking pictures with your iPhone or other smartphone.
-Your future self will thank you when looking back at those memorable days through your images.
+Your future self will thank you when you're looking back at those memorable days through your images.

 The first thing to consider is what to bring.
 If you own a good reflex or mirrorless camera consider bringing it.
-That and a modern smartphone will allow you to take home plenty of on the road memories.
+That and a modern smartphone will allow you to take home plenty of on-the-road memories.
 But, let's say that you don't own a camera or that you prefer not to bring it along.
 You are motivated to take the best advantage of your phone capabilities that you can.

 Taking a great photo on your smartphone is not as simple as pointing and shooting.
 There are plenty of bad smartphone photos out there.
 I'm sure you've seen them.
 By following some simple steps you can improve the quality of shoots quite a bit.